Toyota Ractis: Subaru Trezia

 Subaru announced a rebadged OEM version of the Ractis for the Japanese market on November 29, 2010.
-Known as the Subaru Trezia (Japanese: スバル・トレジア, Subaru Torejia), the badge engineered model receives unique bumpers, grille, bonnet, front fenders, headlights, rear finisher and tail light lenses.
+Known as the Subaru Trezia (Japanese: スバル・トレジア, Subaru Torejia), the badge engineered model receives unique bumpers, grille, bonnet, front fenders, headlights, rear finisher, and tail light lenses.
 The name "Trezia" derives from the English language word "treasure".

 Engines available consisted of a 1.3-litre 1NR-FE and 1.5-litre 1NZ-FE, coupled with a CVT.
 Front-wheel drive is offered as the entry level layout for both engines, with all-wheel drive available as an upgrade on the 1.5-litre version.
-In January 2011, Subaru debuted an STI tuned "Trezia STI" at the Tokyo Auto Salon.
+In January 2011, Subaru showed an STI-tuned "Trezia STI" at the Tokyo Auto Salon.

-The Trezia is also sold in Europe in LHD form, but not in RHD markets such as the United Kingdom or Ireland.
+The Trezia was also sold in Europe in LHD form, but not in RHD markets such as the United Kingdom or Ireland.